 In the city of Santiago de Compostela the cathedral stands proud and marks the final destination of the walk of pilgrims trekking the Camino de Santiago, starting in the Pyrenees, 500 miles away.
 Travellers can decide of course to join the route at certain points in between, depending on how far they want to walk and how much they want to see.
 The cathedral itself stands in an urban plaza that bustles with life and is considered one of Spain’s national treasures and well worth a visit.

 The Standing Stones of Galicia

-At first glance you may be forgiven in thinking that these unusual stones where created by the primitive inhabitants of Galicia in times gone by.
-In reality they where the brainchild of local artist Manolo Paz in 1994 who paid tribute to the Celtic people who once inhabited much of Europe, including Northern Spain.
+At first glance, you may be forgiven in thinking that these unusual stones where created by the primitive inhabitants of Galicia in times gone by.
+In reality, they were the brainchild of local artist Manolo Paz in 1994 who paid tribute to the Celtic people who once inhabited much of Europe, including Northern Spain.
 The “Menhir Spike” stones are located on the same headland as the Hercules Tower.